-CSULB 15-01: Investigations of the Effect of Humid Air on NOX & PM Emissions of a CNG Engine (Rahai, CSULB) (8/15/2015 - 8/14/2016).
-This project is completed.
-Numerical and experimental investigations of the effect of a humid air system on nitrogen oxides (NOx) and Particulate Matter (PM) emissions of a compressed natural gas (CNG) engine were performed.
-Numerical results have shown 40% reduction in NO emission at 10% relative humidity, when compared with emissions of dry intake air.
-With 15% and 30% relative humidity levels, NO emissions were reduced by 65% and 93% respectively.
-For experimental investigations, a General Motors inline 4 cylinders, naturally aspirated engine with a maximum rated horsepower (HP) of 50.8 for natural gas fuel was used.
-The engine was connected to a water-cycled dynamometer.
-Results show for each additional 15% increase in relative humidity, there was a nearly 10% reduction in NOx emission, which is nearly consistent with the corresponding drop rate between 15% and 30% relative humidity from the numerical simulations.
-These results indicate that humid air system is an effective approach for reducing NOx emission of CNG engines without significant increase in PM emission which could make CNG engines near net zero.
+CSULB 15-01: Investigations of the Effect of Humid Air on NOX & PM Emissions of a CNG Engine (Rahai, CSULB) This project investigated the effect of a humid air system on nitrogen oxides (NOx) and Particulate Matter (PM) emissions of a compressed natural gas (CNG) engine.
+The results indicate that a humid air system is an effective approach for reducing NOx emissions of CNG engines without significant increases in PM emissions which could make CNG engines near net zero.

-CSULB 15-02: Simulation of Liquefaction-Induced Damage of the Port of Long Beach Using the UBC3D-PLM Model (Arboleda-Monsalve, CSULB) (8/15/2015 - 8/14/2016).
-This project is completed.
-Southern California has an extensive record of seismic events.
+CSULB 15-02: Simulation of Liquefaction-Induced Damage of the Port of Long Beach Using the UBC3D-PLM Model (Arboleda-Monsalve, CSULB) Southern California has an extensive record of seismic events.
 The Port of Long Beach is located within a few miles of the San Andreas Fault, and is near the Newport-Inglewood and the Palos Verdes faults.
-Port facilities have been expanded by placing hydraulic fills behind rock retention dikes.
-These loose man-made fills and even their subjacent deposits are susceptible to liquefaction.
-We analyzed the subsurface exploration of the port, completed numerical modeling, and evaluated liquefaction susceptibility, and drew conclusions regarding the onset of liquefaction and the resulting settlements after the dissipation of excess pore water pressures in the post-earthquake stages.
-Conclusions, observations, and recommendations were issued to understand the role of numerical modeling in engineering on the resiliency of the Port of Long Beach, which is vital for the California freight network.
+We analyzed the likelihood of liquefaction under two earthquake scenarios.
+We conducted numerical modeling and evaluated liquefaction susceptibility.
+Liquefaction depends on type of earthquake and characteristics of the subsurface, including the amount and configuration of water in the subsurface layers.
+We find that there is a high likelihood of liquefaction in the port test area for the types of earthquake scenarios tested.

-USC 15-03: Developing an Economic Framework to Evaluate Resilience in Recovering from Major Port Disruptions (Wei, USC) (8/15/2015 - 8/14/2016).
-This project is completed.
-We developed an operational and analytical framework to evaluate the effectiveness of a comprehensive list of relevant resilience options that can help ports and related businesses in the supply chain recover more rapidly from port disruptions.
-The modeling results indicate that the lower-bound scenario could result in a GDP loss of \$650.1 million and an employment loss of 7,000 jobs.
-The combined effects of various relevant resilience tactics have the potential to reduce the economic losses by about 97%.
-The upper-bound scenario could cause total GDP losses of over \$12 billion in California and \$16 billion at the national level.
-However, resilience can reduce these impacts by about 75% for California and about 89% for the nation as a whole.
-Major resilience tactics on the supplier-side are ship re-routing and export diversion for import use.
-Major resilience tactics on the customer-side are use of inventories and production recapture.
-The port resilience analytical framework developed in this study is readily generalizable to port disruptions from other causes and at other geographical scales.
+USC 15-03: Developing an Economic Framework to Evaluate Resilience in Recovering from Major Port Disruptions (Wei, USC) We developed an operational and analytical framework to evaluate the effectiveness of a comprehensive list of relevant resilience options that can help ports and related businesses in the supply chain recover more rapidly from port disruptions.
+We found that resilience can reduce these impacts by about 75% for California and about 89% for the nation as a whole.
+We also note that the port resilience analytical framework we developed in this study is readily generalizable to port disruptions from other causes and at other geographical scales.

-USC 15-04: Integration of Passenger and Freight Rail Scheduling (Dessouky, USC) (8/15/2015 - 8/14/2016).
-This project is completed.
-This project developed a methodology to integrate passenger and freight rail scheduling when they share the same tracks to reduce train delay on major corridors.
-Typically, scheduling for passenger and freight trains is performed separately.
-Passenger train schedules are usually based on fixed timetables, whereas with freight scheduling there is more flexibility in setting departure times.
-We investigated the impact and potential benefits of integrating the scheduling of these two types of trains.
-We used the rail network from Downtown Los Angeles to Colton as our test case.
+USC 15-04: Integration of Passenger and Freight Rail Scheduling (Dessouky, USC) This project developed a methodology to integrate passenger and freight rail scheduling when they share the same tracks to reduce train delay on major corridors.
 We showed that by integrating passenger and freight train scheduling, passenger train punctuality is improved and freight train travel delays are reduced.
-A draft final report was submitted in September 2016.

-USC 15-08: Application of a Regional Multi-Modal Transportation System Performance Monitoring Framework (Giuliano, USC) (8/15/2015 - 9/30/2017 (no cost extension)).
-This research examines the characteristics and explanatory factors associated with intra-metropolitan variation in highway and arterial system performance.
-Better understanding of performance variation supports more effective transportation system management.
-We first investigate whether significant performance (speed, flow, and buffer index) variation exists across functionally comparable roadway sections, various times of day, days of week, and time periods of the year.
-Then, we perform statistical tests to analyze and identify location and network factors that determine systematic or idiosyncratic variations.
-Finally, we consider how our results could be used to improve system performance across modes, locations, and times.
+USC 15-08: Application of a Regional Multi-Modal Transportation System Performance Monitoring Framework (Giuliano, USC) This research examined the characteristics and explanatory factors associated with intra-metropolitan variation in highway and arterial system performance.
+We investigated performance variation across functionally comparable roadway sections, times of day, days of week, and time periods of the year, and then performed statistical tests to analyze and identify location and network factors that determine systematic or idiosyncratic variations.
+We find that accident frequency and local population density contribute most to performance variation with comparable roadway sections.